oobe/Appikon/README.md

 Project APPIKON
 =============

-**A Simple Web-based iOS App icon in real device preview solution**
+**A Simple iOS App icon preview solution**

 WHAT IS APPIKON
 -------------

-A quick and elegant way let visual designers can check App icons on device.
+A quick and elegant way let visual designers can preview App icons on real devices.

 HOW TO USE
 ----------------

-Creating each size of app icon, update and check.
+Creating each size of app icon, upload and review.

 1. DESIGN
    * Create your icon